rx-angular/rx-angular/libs/cdk/coercing/docs/Readme.md

 **The Benefits of RxAngular**

-- ✅ helpers to coerce values to Observables
+- ✅ Helpers to coerce values to Observables
+- ✅ RxJS operators
-- ✅ RxJS operators as well as factories
+- ✅ RxJS factories
-- ✅
+- ✅ Well tested
 - ✅
 - ✅
 - ✅